-70. In his previous declaration dated June 11, 2021, plaintiffs' witness Dr. Antommaria claims that, in Arkansas, "adolescents with gender dysphoria are not being subject to...experimentation."
+- 50. I have reviewed the declaration of Armand H. Matheny Antommaria, dated June 11, 2021.
+Dr. Antommaria claims that in Arkansas, "adolescents with gender dysphoria are not being subject to...experimentation."
 The FDA, however, has not approved hormonal therapies for treatment of gender dysphoria.
-Hence, it is undeniable that the protocol of treatments for transgender-identifying youth, including its hormonal regimens, remains at least technically experimental by definition.

-71. It's not as if hormonal treatments have never been put to a clinical trial.
+Hence, it is undeniable that the protocol of treatments for transgender-identifying youth, including its hormonal regimens, remains at least technically experimental by definition. - 51.
+It's not as if hormonal treatments have never been put to a clinical trial.
 The hormones estradiol and testosterone certainly have.
 The same is true of GnRH agonists (i.e., puberty blockers), which have been evaluated for adult infertility, prostate cancer, ovarian protection during chemotherapy, and even for tests of male contraceptives.
 But these drugs have not been tested in randomized clinical trials as treatments for adolescent gender transition procedures.
-Puberty blockers have been approved only for treatment of precocious puberty.

-72. Dr. Antommaria is right when he states that, "With respect to study design, randomized trials generally provide "high" quality evidence and observational studies, in comparison, "low."
+Puberty blockers have been approved only for treatment of precocious puberty. - 52.
+Dr. Antommaria is right when he states that, "With respect to study design, randomized trials generally provide "high" quality evidence and observational studies, in comparison, "low."
 But the entire gender medicine industry merits criticism for complicity in failing to conduct such a rigorous clinical trial.
 Invasive, and even life-threatening, clinical trials are regularly conducted in the quest for lifesaving treatments among children with serious diseases or conditions.